akorzunin/Malygos/README.md

 How to use
 ===
 ## Quick start
-1. Plug in power 12V DC
+1. Attach the AC/DC adapter to the DC-In jack
-2. Plug in speaker
+2. Attach speaker to audio jack
 3. Plug in display
 4. Chose